 The theoretical issue is whether a plausible elaborating explanation is available to underpin Marxist functional explanations.
 Here there is something of a dilemma.
 In the first instance it is tempting to try to mimic the elaboration given in the Darwinian story, and appeal to chance variations and survival of the fittest.
 In this case ‘fittest’ would mean ‘most able to preside over the development of the productive forces’.
 Chance variation would be a matter of people trying out new types of economic relations.
 On this account new economic structures begin through experiment, but thrive and persist through their success in developing the productive forces.
 However the problem is that such an account would seem to introduce a larger element of contingency than Marx seeks, for it is essential to Marx’s thought that one should be able to predict the eventual arrival of communism.
 Within Darwinian theory there is no warrant for long-term predictions, for everything depends on the contingencies of particular situations.
 A similar heavy element of contingency would be inherited by a form of historical materialism developed by analogy with evolutionary biology.
 The dilemma, then, is that the best model for developing the theory makes predictions based on the theory unsound, yet the whole point of the theory is predictive.
 Hence one must either look for an alternative means of producing elaborating explanation, or give up the predictive ambitions of the theory.

-The driving force of history, in Cohen's reconstruction of Marx, is the development of the productive forces, the most important of which is technology.
+The driving force of history, in Cohen’s reconstruction of Marx, is the development of the productive forces, the most important of which is technology.
 But what is it that drives such development?
-Ultimately, in Cohen's account, it is human rationality.
+Ultimately, in Cohen’s account, it is human rationality.
 Human beings have the ingenuity to apply themselves to develop means to address the scarcity they find.
 This on the face of it seems very reasonable.
 Yet there are difficulties.
 As Cohen himself acknowledges, societies do not always do what would be rational for an individual to do.
 Co-ordination problems may stand in our way, and there may be structural barriers.
 Furthermore, it is relatively rare for those who introduce new technologies to be motivated by the need to address scarcity.
 Rather, under capitalism, the profit motive is the key.
 Of course it might be argued that this is the social form that the material need to address scarcity takes under capitalism.
 But still one may raise the question whether the need to address scarcity always has the influence that it appears to have taken on in modern times.
-For example, a ruling class's absolute determination to hold on to power may have led to economically stagnant societies.
+For example, a ruling class’s absolute determination to hold on to power may have led to economically stagnant societies.
 Alternatively, it might be thought that a society may put religion or the protection of traditional ways of life ahead of economic needs.
-This goes to the heart of Marx's theory that man is an essentially productive being and that the locus of interaction with the world is industry.
-As Cohen himself later argued in essays such as ‘Reconsidering Historical Materialism’, this may appear one-sided, and ignore other powerful elements in human nature.
+This goes to the heart of Marx’s theory that man is an essentially productive being and that the locus of interaction with the world is industry.
+As Cohen himself later argued in essays such as ‘Reconsidering Historical Materialism’, the emphasis on production may appear one-sided, and ignore other powerful elements in human nature.
 Such a criticism chimes with a criticism from the previous section; that the historical record may not, in fact, display the tendency to growth in the productive forces assumed by the theory.

 Many defenders of Marx will argue that the problems stated are problems for Cohen’s interpretation of Marx, rather than for Marx himself.
 It is possible to argue, for example, that Marx did not have a general theory of history, but rather was a social scientist observing and encouraging the transformation of capitalism into communism as a singular event.
 And it is certainly true that when Marx analyses a particular historical episode, as he does in the 18th Brumaire of Louis Napoleon, any idea of fitting events into a fixed pattern of history seems very far from Marx’s mind.
 On other views Marx did have a general theory of history but it is far more flexible and less determinate than Cohen insists (Miller).
 And finally, as noted, there are critics who believe that Cohen’s interpretation is entirely wrong-headed (Sayers).